 Housing costs are listed below.
 If you wish to book on campus housing, please CLICK HERE to go to Events Services.
 This link will take you to a page with a form to complete.
 After completing the form, click the link at the bottom of the page to go to the payment site where you can use your credit card.

-Emerson Hall rooms are air conditioned and have private bathrooms.
+Emerson Hall rooms air conditioned, with private bathrooms.
+Standard rooms are not air conditioned and have shared bathroom facilities.

 Graduate Music Workshops

-We offer a number of graduate music workshops, of which up to five credits can be used toward the completion of a master’s degree.
+We offer a number of graduate music workshops, of which up to five credits can be used toward the completion of a masters degree.
 Space is limited for all workshops.
-We recommend that interested candidates register early.
-Payment for workshops is expected at the time of registration.
-Housing is available to workshop participants from Wednesday, June 26 through Saturday, June 29, 2019.
-Visit the "graduate music workshops" portion of this website for details.